lwjohnst86/nefa-code/doc/manuscript.md

 dysglycemia status based on the components from the PLS-DA and Supplemental Figure S  8 for the loadings plot of the NEFA composition by extracted PLS-DA components).
-The results from the PLS-DA analysis are consistent with what the associations seen in the GEE model.
+The results from the PLS-DA analysis are consistent with the associations seen in the GEE models.

 # Conclusions